 Install Oracle

-Summary: This tutorial shows you step by step how to install Oracle Database 12c in Windows 10.
+Summary: This tutorial guides you through the step-by-step process of installing Oracle Database 12c on Windows 10.

-To install the Oracle database on your computer, you need to download the installer from the download page of the Oracle website.
+To install the Oracle database on your computer, you must download the installer from the Oracle website’s download page.

-After having the installation files which are in ZIP format, you need to extract them into a specific folder on your computer.
+After having the installation files in ZIP format, you need to extract them into a specific folder on your computer.

 The following picture shows the structure of the folder of the Oracle installation files after extraction.